Samsung-Loki/samsung-docs/docs/PIT.md

 * FOTA Secure = 3

 ### Version 2
-Old PIT version, the way to detect is very simple and logical. \
+To detect a V2 PIT, check if block sizes don't match. \
-It is v2 if all block sizes are the same, v1 otherwise.
+If they don't it is a V2 PIT, V1 otherwise.

 #### Device Types
 * ONENAND = 0